 The USAF Clinic (est 1 Aug 1981) provided a wide variety of medical and dental services to Air Force members and their families.

 An Amercian post office – complete with US Stamps and letter boxes – is run by the 7025th Air Postal Squadron, Operating Location OSO5.
-There Amercian families can mail letters to and receive letters from friends and family back home through the US postal system.
+Their American families can mail letters to and receive letters from friends and family back home through the US postal system.

 Fairford Falcons – Football Team